SashaPatsel/coding-drills/guides/slack/README.md

 This channel is for technical questions.
 Note that if your question came from a homework or a code drill, you should probably post it in those channels.

 ### 0 Channels
+The "0" channels are private channels.
+At the beginning of the entire class, you will join one of these channels along with your instructor and the TAs.
+This is where you will most often communicate with the instructional team.

+Additionally, when you start a group project, you will also be invited to one of these channels along with your team members and the insturctional staff.